Kinglos01/Capstone-Project/README.md

 The delivery date must follow the following criteria, it must be in **MM-DD-YYYY** format separated by dashes, and this field is not mandatory.

-The shipping address must follow the following criteria, it must be written as **STREET ADDRESS(Allows all characters), CITY(Allows all characters), STATE(2 letter characters), ZIPCODE(5 number digits)**, this field is currently mandatory but may change in later versions.
+The shipping address must follow the following criteria, it must be written as **STREET ADDRESS(Allows all characters), CITY(Allows all characters), STATE(2 letter characters), ZIPCODE(5 number digits)**, this field is mandatory.

 The status field must follow the following criteria, it must be one of the four terms, **Delivered, Not Delivered, En-Route, or Unknown**.